-The accompanying schedule of expenditures of federal awards and state financial assistance (the Schedule) includes the federal and state grant/contract activity for the Early accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and State of Florida, Rules of the Auditor General 10.650.
-Because the Schedule presents only a selected portion of the operations of the Early Learning Coalition of Florida's Gateway, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Early Learning Coalition of Florida's Gateway, Inc.
+The accompanying schedule of expenditures of federal awards and state financial assistance (the Schedule) includes the federal and state grant/contract activity for the Early Learning Coalition of Florida's Gateway, Inc., under programs of the federal and state governments for the year ended June 30, 2017.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and State of Florida, Rules of the Auditor General 10.650.
+Because the Schedule presents only a selected portion of the operations of the Early Learning Coalition of Florida's Gateway, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Early Leaning Coalition of Florida's Gateway, Inc.